kernyan/kernyan.github.io/docs/_posts/2021-03-01-tracking-a-kernel-bug-that-doesnt-appear-in-gdb.markdown

 Now I started to suspect that it was qemu's i386 hardware emulation that was buggy.
 That it somehow messes up the system's environment after a timer interrupt.
 I felt this was unlikely, but I thought of Sherlock Holmes' quote and went on anyway.

-_“When you have eliminated the impossible, whatever remains, however improbable, must be the truth”_
+> *When you have eliminated the impossible, whatever remains, however improbable, must be the truth*